garden-rs/garden/doc/src/installation.md

 Garden is not supported on Windows.

-Garden "should" work fine on Windows if you install a shell (eg. `bash.exe` or `zsh.exe`) in `$PATH` and patch a few details to deal with Windows-isms, but Garden is untested and not supported by the core team on Windows or WSL.
+Garden "should" work fine on Windows if you install a shell (e.g. `bash.exe` or `zsh.exe`) in `$PATH` and patch a few details to deal with Windows-isms, but Garden is untested and not supported by the core team on Windows or WSL.